mavjs/mavjs.github.io-hugo/content/post/experience-atomic-red-team/index.md

 ```
 {{% alert note %}}
 The imported `Invoke-AtomicTest` module will live as long as the current PowerShell session is alive.
-If we want to load the module on startup, we will need to set that in the [PowerShell profile](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles).
+Tp load the module on startup, it needs to be set in the [PowerShell profile](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles).
 {{% /alert %}}
-Once installed, we are ready to rock-n-roll.
+Once installed, it is time to rock-n-roll.

 {{% alert warning %}}
 The screenshots below are made on a Windows machine, as PowerShell does not seem to display all info when calling via `-ShowDetails` argument on a Linux machine.